IceFlinger/jambot/README.md

 	sample: described above, simply demos some features of the module api

 	say: 'say whatever' command simply echos whatever is supplied as args

+	quote: Remember funny stuff that people say. use 'addquote nickname' to add the last thing nickname said into quotes, and use 'q' or 'quote' to retrieve one at random

 	tag: custom static command module, arbitrary words can be made into commands with 'tag name data', and later retrieved with just 'name' as a command itself.
 Useful for storing URLs or images with